mjancarik/to-mock/README.md

 ```

 Sometimes you need mock all methods in file and sometimes you need original method for some use cases.
-For example: Jest have method (mockFn.mockRestore)[https://jestjs.io/docs/en/mock-function-api.html#mockfnmockrestore] for restoring original method but it throws error for typescript.
+For example: Jest have method [mockFn.mockRestore](https://jestjs.io/docs/en/mock-function-api.html#mockfnmockrestore) for restoring original method but it throws error for typescript.
 Luckily to-mock module will help you.
+You can see [source code](https://github.com/mjancarik/idle-tasks/blob/master/src/__tests__/IdleQueueSpec.ts)

 ```javascript
 //indexSpec.ts